Health Topics

 Normal Function

 The HLA-DRB1 gene provides instructions for making a protein that plays a critical role in the immune system.
 The HLA-DRB1 gene is part of a family of genes called the human leukocyte antigen (HLA) complex.
-The HLA complex helps the immune system distinguish the body's own proteins from proteins made by foreign invaders such as viruses and bacteria.
+The HLA complex helps the immune system distinguish between the body's own proteins and the proteins made by foreign invaders such as viruses and bacteria.

 The HLA complex is the human version of the major histocompatibility complex (MHC), a gene family that occurs in many species.
 The HLA-DRB1 gene belongs to a group of MHC genes called MHC class II.
 MHC class II genes provide instructions for making proteins that are present on the surface of certain immune system cells.
 These proteins attach to protein fragments (peptides) outside the cell.
 MHC class II proteins display these peptides to the immune system.
-If the immune system recognizes the peptides as foreign (such as viral or bacterial peptides), it triggers a response to attack the invading viruses or bacteria.
+If the immune system recognizes the peptides as foreign, it triggers a response to attack the invading viruses or bacteria.

-Each MHC class II gene has many possible variations, allowing the immune system to react to a wide range of foreign invaders.
-Researchers have identified hundreds of different versions (alleles) of the HLA-DRB1 gene, each of which is given a particular number (such as HLA-DRB1*04:01).
+The wide variety within MHC class II genes allows the immune system to react to a range of foreign invaders.
+Researchers have identified hundreds of different versions of the HLA-DRB1 gene, each of which is given a particular number (such as HLA-DRB1*04:01).

 Health Conditions Related to Genetic Changes